tr-igem/esmuflily/docs/internals.md

 The musical symbols supported by Esmuflily are SMuFL-compliant glyphs given with their Unicode code point.

-All symbols are assembled in a single table `ekm-types` arranged according to ther usage for a specific type and style.
+All symbols are assembled in a single internal table `ekm:types` arranged according to type (usage), where some types correspond to LilyPond's graphical objects, like note heads, flags, rests, clefs.

-The predefined table contains SMuFL recommended characters.
+The predefined internal table contains SMuFL recommended characters.
+Further (external) tables can be merged into the internal table, i.e. new styles, names, and tokens are added, and already existing ones are replaced.

+An external table can be:

-It can be merged with a font-specific table provided in the `types` sub-table of the metadata cache file.
+*   the font-specific table provided in the `types` sub-table of the metadata cache file "ekmd-FNAME.scm".

-The font-specific characters and styles either extend or replace existing characters/styles.
+*   A table specified with the command \ekmMergeType.

 Table structues
 ---------------

-The table `ekm-types` is an alist of type tables, each containing an alist of style tables, each defining related musical symbols, possibly of two different forms (DOWN/UP, LEFT/RIGHT, main/variant, slower/faster).
+The table `ekm:types` is an alist of type tables, each containing an alist of style tables, each defining related musical symbols, possibly of two different forms (DOWN/UP, LEFT/RIGHT, main/variant, slower/faster).

-    ekm-types (
+    (
       (TYPE
         (STYLE
           SYMBOL-ENTRY